“All of us have wonders hidden in our breasts,

 Today, I want to talk about confidence, worthiness, and the power within us, because I see a lot of people who seem so unsure of themselves.

-A long time ago, and I can never forget it, my first wife told me that if I ever started really believing in myself that there would be no stopping me.
-Back then, I wanted to believe in myself, but always felt like I was not good enough, not smart enough, didn’t have a college degree, and the list was endless of the reasons I would state as to why I didn’t do something or believe I could.
+A long time ago, and I can never forget it, my first wife told me that if I ever started really believing in myself there would be no stopping me.
+Back then, I wanted to believe in myself, but always felt like I was not good enough, not smart enough, didn't have a college degree, and the list was endless of the reasons I would state as to why I didn't do something or believe I could.

-Oh, I wasn’t stuck in neutral not doing anything, but I think there is one or more things that each of us can excel in and declare our specialness or uniqueness in.
-I just wasn’t finding them, but I tried a number of things.
+Oh, I wasn't stuck in neutral not doing anything, but I think there are one or more things that each of us can excel in and declare our specialness or uniqueness in.
+I just wasn't finding them, but I tried a number of things.
 And, at the same time, my low self-esteem kept me from trying things that required more courage.

-One of the things that I always wanted from the time I was a child was to play a musical instrument, write songs and sing.
+One of the things that I always wanted from the time I was a child was to play a musical instrument, write songs, and sing.
 I dinked around with a garage band when I was in my teens, but we sucked and I never thought we were good enough to play in public.
 Later, I got into a career to earn money and the music took a seat in a different stadium.

 When I was 30, I left the car business for a few years and opened a musical instrument store.
 I went to an open mike night to listen to a friend and he cajoled me into getting up and doing some songs.
 I was scared to death and did it anyway and it was fun–probably not very good, but fun.
-That was 1979-80 time frame.
+That was the 1979-80 time frame.

 In the mid-80's I began writing songs and got into recording and getting better slowly, but still hiding in the studio behind closed doors for hours on end.
 I kept writing until around 1988.

 Then in 1996, I started going to church and an opportunity came to play guitar and sing and lead worship with contemporary music.
 I laugh right now thinking of how bad I was, how nervous I was and how little confidence I had.
-But, I worked at it and got better, then began writing songs for church and ended up doing that for 9 years, also expanding into musicianship by learning and even doing well at playing the bass guitar as well.
+But, I worked at it and got better, then began writing songs for the church and ended up doing that for 9 years, also expanding into musicianship by learning and even doing well at playing the bass guitar as well.